Machine Unlearning: A Comprehensive Survey: Introduction

-There is no comprehensive survey about machine unlearning because it is a pretty new research domain.
-Only several reviews on the specific unlearning scenarios were published on Arxiv.
-An introduction to machine unlearning, about the exact and approximate unlearning problems and how they are defined and solved by recently proposed methods, see \cite{mercuri2022introduction}.
-About certifiable machine unlearning for linear models, the algorithm introduction and experiments analysis can be found in \cite{mahadevan2021certifiable}. \citeauthor{nguyen2022survey} \cite{nguyen2022survey} summarized the general unlearning framework and added the unlearning verification part to it.
-They paid most of their attention to introducing problem formulations and technical definitions.
-None of them noticed and reviewed the privacy and security issues in machine unlearning.
-Moreover, they have not comprehensively discussed the differences and connections between different unlearning scenarios.
+There are only a few surveys on machine unlearning because it is a relatively new research domain, and most of them are preprints on Arxiv, focusing on certain unlearning scenarios.
+For an introduction to machine unlearning, including discussions on exact and approximate unlearning problems and their solutions through recently proposed methods, see \cite{mercuri2022introduction}.
+For information on provable machine unlearning for linear models, including algorithm introductions and experimental analysis, refer to \cite{mahadevan2021certifiable}.
+For an overview of federated unlearning, see \cite{liu2023survey,wang2023federated}, and for graph unlearning, see \cite{said2023survey}.
+While \citeauthor{nguyen2022survey} \cite{nguyen2022survey} summarized the general unlearning framework and added the unlearning verification part to it, they focused primarily on introducing problem formulations and technical definitions. {For an security-oriented review of vulnerabilities in machine unlearning systems, see \citep{liu2025threats}.
+We provide a comparison difference between existing surveys in \Cref{survey_comparison}.}

-In our treatment, we review not only centralized machine unlearning but also other scenarios, including distributed and irregular data unlearning, unlearning verification, and privacy and security issues in machine unlearning.
-We discuss these unlearning scenarios in the literature and compare the difference and connections from each other.
-For all four unlearning scenarios, we list open questions that, if solved, would increase our understanding of machine unlearning or enhance our ability to design a suitable unlearning mechanism for different applications.